-- Wash your hands often with soap and water for at least 20 seconds; - Avoid touching your eyes, nose or mouth, especially with unwashed hands; - Cough and sneeze into your sleeve and not your hands; - Maintaining a distance of 6 feet (2 meters) from others; - Wave in place of a handshake; - Keep common surfaces sanitized; - Avoid all non-essential travel; - Avoid close contact with people who are sick; and - Stay home if you are sick to avoid spreading illness to others. - Do not share office supplies (i.e. sharing a pen with a colleague) - It is mandatory that Employees I/C's wear a non-medical mask either: - At all times when in the workplace (with the only exception being for eating and drinking).
-Non-Medical masks are also mandatory outside if not able to maintain a consistent physical distance of 6 feet/2 meters.
-OR - When not able to maintain a consistent physical distance (6 feet/2 meters) from others or when walking through a common area (i.e. arriving at work and walking through the building to your work area/desk). - The requirements for mandatory mask usage may change based on the Company's situation or as a result of new Health Canada and/or Provincial Health Authority Guidelines. - It is recommended that all Employees I/C's receive their vaccine when eligible.
+- Wash your hands often with soap and water for at least 20 seconds; - Avoid touching your eyes, nose or mouth, especially with unwashed hands; - · Cough and sneeze into your sleeve and not your hands; - Maintaining a distance of 6 feet (2 meters) from others; - Wave in place of a handshake; - Keep common surfaces sanitized; - Avoid all non-essential travel; - Avoid close contact with people who are sick; and - Stay home if you are sick to avoid spreading illness to others. - Limit non-essential travel - Do not share office supplies (i.e. sharing a pen with a colleague) - It is strongly recommended that Employees wear a non-medical mask or face covering when not able to maintain a consistent physical distance (6 feet/2 meters) from others or when walking through a common area (i.e. arriving at work and walking through the building to your work area/desk).